KimeChung11/Insurance-cross-sell-prediction/README.md

 # Insurance-cross-sell-prediction
-Will health insurance policyholder buy auto insurance as well?
+Will health insurance policyholders buy auto insurance as well?